anl13/MAMMAL_evaluation/README.md

 # MAMMAL Evaluation
-This repository presents how to produce evaluation figures (Fig. 3) proposed in paper.
+This repository presents how to produce evaluation figures (Fig. 3) proposed in [MAMMAL](https://github.com/anl13/MAMMAL_core).

 ## How to run the codes
 These codes are written in Python and work under both windows 10 and Ubuntu (>=16.04).